aleksandarbos/Furniture-Salon-Web-Shop/README.md

 Implementing furniture saloon furniture web shop.
 Roles are admin, manager and buyer.
 Each role has it's own privileges for an example:
   - admin > add, edit, remove saloons and furnitures.
 Setting action on a piece of furniture or the whole saloon's furnitures.
   - manager > Setting action on a piece of furniture or the whole saloon's furnitures.
-  - buyer > buying one, or more products in a shopping cart.
+  - buyer > buying one, or more products and, adding to a shopping cart.

 ### Screenshots:
 - Login page: <br />